polymode/polymode/readme.md

 </p>

 Polymode is a framework for multiple major modes (MMM) inside a single Emacs buffer.
-It is fast and has a simple but flexible object oriented design.
+It is fast and has a simple but flexible object-oriented design.
 Creating new polymodes normally takes a few lines of code.

 [Installation](https://polymode.github.io/installation/) instructions and the